Management Response

 Responsible Deadline Status Comments

 During the next phases of the programme, strengthen the following components: capacity building, knowledge generation and management, and advocacy at both local and national level.
 The phase II foreseen the development of a comprehensive training manual on the care economy that will ensure long-term, institutionalized knowledge on the care enconomy around the 5R framework.
-HQ: Brunella Canu, Programme Analyst; Amber Parkes, Policy and knowledge management specialist Rwanda: Tess Kazuba, 3R National Coordinator Senegal: Rokhaya Gayes, 3R National Coordinator 2026/04 Ongoing
+HQ: Brunella Canu, Programme Analyst; Amber Parkes, Policy and knowledge management specialist Rwanda: Tess Kazuba, 3R National Coordinator Senegal: Rokhaya Gayes, 3R National Coordinator 2026/04 Initiated

 Recommendation: A. UN Women Strategic Notes should profile care work as a central programmatic arena of the UN Women triple core mandate, and clearly advocate at policy levels for national governments to systematically fund care work from national budgets, and local non-government funding sources, including providing grant funding to care facilities and ensuring equal distribution of these facilities amongst communities, especially in rural communities, remains a challenge.
 B. Support the establishment of ECD community funds managed jointly by elected community representatives, partners, and local leaders to address unpaid care givers efforts spent for childhood care services.
 The rules and conditions of operations are to be determined in framework documents.